-Case study Managing waste responsibly in Michigan Since opening our Michigan facility in 2022, our team has implemented the waste-related best practices from our other facilities.
-For example, we recycle various industrial products and materials such as printed circuit boards (known as PCBs), cables, aluminum, cardboard, plastics, wood pallets and fluorescent tube light bulbs.
+Managing waste responsibly in Michigan

+Since opening our Michigan facility in 2022, our team has implemented the waste-related best practices from our other facilities.
+For example, we recycle various industrial products and materials such as polychlorinated biphenyls (known as PCBs), cables, aluminum, cardboard, plastics, wood pallets and fluorescent tube light bulbs.
 We also partnered with our local recycler to handle newer materials, such as shrink wrap, bubble wrap, packaging foam, Styrofoam, bags, shipping mailers, and paper efforts.
 Our next endeavors will involve procuring a cardboard compactor and upgrading lighting systems to LED.